Maintaining Founder Control

 Raising capital is a major milestone for any startup, but it’s also a moment when founders risk losing control of their company.
 Understanding how founders lose control during fundraising is the first step in protecting your equity, influence, and long-term vision.

 At Faison Law Group, we help founders retain authority over their startups by guiding them through critical legal and strategic decisions.
-Whether you’re negotiating your first seed round or preparing for Series A, this guide will show you how to keep founder control during funding, protect founder interests, and navigate the delicate balance between control vs. dilution in startups.
+Whether you’re negotiating your first seed round or preparing for Series A, we will show you how to keep founder control during funding, protect founder interests, and navigate the delicate balance between control vs. dilution in startups.

 Why Founders Lose Control During Fundraising